Classification of Instructional Programs (CIP) Code Change for Berkeley Economics to STEM Designation

 The curriculum for both of our undergraduate and graduate programs reflect a long-established focus on quantitative and technical training, which has prompted a change with the current CIP code.
 Due to the changing nature of economics generally, and reflecting the econometrics requirements of both our undergraduate and graduate degrees, the designation of 43.0603 is more appropriate to the Berkeley economics degree.

 The tools and skills students acquire in our econometrics and quantitative economics based curriculum provides graduates with a robust understanding of economics, which leads to academic and non-academic options that transect a variety of career paths.
-This request applies to both our undergraduate (BA) and graduate (PhD) degree programs and will be effective for the fall 2017 term and all terms.
+This request applies to both our undergraduate (BA) and graduate (MA/PhD) degree programs and will be effective for the fall 2017 term and all terms.

 5. What are the practical effects of this change for domestic students?
 For international students?